Great Canadian Wrestling: Wrestlers

 Although GCW promotes matches with many wrestlers who have not appeared in major promotions, the organization also has an agreement with Total Nonstop Action Wrestling (TNA) that facilitates events titled TNmAyhem, in which wrestlers from TNA compete.
 The first of these cards took place on May 24, 2007, and features appearances by such wrestlers as Raven, Christopher Daniels, and A.J.
 Styles.
 GCW events also feature wrestlers who have gained fame in major American promotions, such as Billy Gunn, The Honky Tonk Man, and Koko B. Ware.

 Roster

 GCW had a regular group of wrestlers that competed for the promotion; this includes both male and female wrestlers.
 In addition, many wrestlers made sporadic appearances for the company.
 On the company roster, GCW divides these occasional performers into two groups: legends (longtime wrestlers, many of whom are semi-retired) and superstars (wrestlers who currently compete, or have recently competed, for major promotions).

 Regular roster

 GCW's regular roster consisted of wrestlers who competed for the promotion on a regular basis:

 W.I.L.D.
 Division

 The W.I.L.D.
 Division consisted of GCW's female wrestlers:

-Championships

-GCW National Championship

-The GCW National Championship was a professional wrestling championship that serves as the major championship for Great Canadian Wrestling.

-GCW Interim Heavyweight Championship

-In 2007, GCW National Champion Jake O'Reilly was injured but unwilling to vacate his title.
-As a result, an eight-man tournament was held to determine the first holder of the newly created GCW Interim Heavyweight Championship.
-O'Reilly, still holding his National Championship, returned in February 2008, and the two titles were unified when Otis Idol defeated O'Reilly in October 2008.

-GCW Ontario Independent Championship

-The GCW Ontario Independent Championship is a secondary title in the Great Canadian Wrestling promotion.
-It was created in May 2006, and a four-man tournament was held to determine the initial champion.